calebrob6/simple-maps/README.md

 ### BasemapWrapper example

 See `demoBasemapWrapper.py`.
 This file will take awhile to run the first time, as the full resolution `Basemap` object is cached to disk, however will run quickly every subsequent execution.
+(example benchmark times on my machine show an intial runtime of 203 seconds, with subsequent runs taking 8 seconds)
 ![](examples/demoBasemapWrapper.png)

 ### PolygonPatchesWrapper example